dart-lang/language/working/0524-variance/feature-specification.md

 `Lcontra2` is again an error, no matter what's in the body.

-`Lin2` cannot directly inherit `In2.m2`, it needs to have an implicitly induced stub method which will check the type of the actual argument `x` and then `return super.m2(x)`.
-This is necessary because an instance of `Lin2<int>` could be the value of an expression whose static type is `Lin2<num>`, and we could then pass `1.5` without any compile-time errors.
+`Lin2` is an error according to a pre-feature rule because it has an occurrence of the type parameter `X` in a superinterface in a position which is not covariant.

-Note also that it is _not_ safe to assign an expression of type `Lin2<num>` to a variable of type `In2<num>`, because the assigned object could have dynamic type `Lin2<int>`, which is not a subtype of `In2<num>`.
-In other words, with this type of hierarchy, some static superinterfaces may not be dynamic superinterfaces (which is new).
+*This error is justified: it is not safe to assign an expression of type `Lin2<num>` to a variable of type `In2<num>`.
+This is because the assigned object could have dynamic type `Lin2<int>`, which is not a subtype of `In2<num>`.
+Hence, if this error were eliminated, we would be able to obtain a soundness violation by performing two upcasts.
+We don't want to check upcasts at run time.*

 If we use `implements` rather than `extends`, we get the following: